wjdenny/wjdenny.github.io/content/Linguistic minority students in higher education.md

 - [[Some cultures take the view that quoting an author implies doubt or disrespect]]
 ## Gaps in the literature (or just my exposure to it so far)
 - [[@2017ruecker&ortmeier-hooper_paying#^22b6f0|[[@2017ortmeier-hooper:paying-attention]] reports on the concept of *familismo* among Latino students, but I wonder if similar studies have been done for African students; Sudanese, Congolese, etc. Such a study should be directed at colleges with significant numbers of these students; perhaps data from https://www.higheredimmigrationportal.org/national/national-data/ or https://www.presidentsalliance.org/immigrant-origin-students-in-u-s-higher-education/ might help identify those.
 - What are the requirements for teaching college-level EAP across the United States?
 For example, at Iowa, it seems to only require a bachelor's degree in anything.
+This can pose challenges for EAP programs in finding faculty who have training in working with linguistic minority students and who have committed to advocating for their support.
 - Do linguistic minority students have higher rates of communication apprehension than other students ([[@1991daly_understanding]], [[@1991scovel_effect]], [[@1991horwitz_language]])?
 In order to address this, I would need an anxiety assessment that can function independent of language ability.